andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/forms.md

 {% capture callout %}
 ##### Associating help text with form controls

 Help text should be explicitly associated with the form control it relates to using the `aria-describedby` attribute.
-This will ensure that assistive technologies—such as screen readers—will announce this help text when the user focuses or enters the control.
+This will ensure that assistive technologies—such as screen readers—will announce this help text when the clinicUser focuses or enters the control.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}